a-mackay/raystack/README.md

 # raystack

-A WIP SkySpark 3 client library for Rust.
+A SkySpark 3 client library for Rust.

 ## Documentation
 See [docs.rs](https://docs.rs/raystack/0.1.0/raystack/).

 ## Features
+* SkySpark REST API `eval` operation.
 * Partial implementation of the Project Haystack REST API.
-* SkySpark REST API `eval` operation.
+    * Most Haystack ops have been implemented.
+    * Some Haystack ops (like watches) are unimplemented because I haven't looked into how I can test them.

 ## Future Plans
 * Switch to async/await once the Rust ecosystem matures in a few months.